 On the other hand, sometimes a gift card is the perfect gift.
-It lets the receiver know that you’ve considered their lifestyle choice, whether it’s downsizing to a tiny house, living out of a suitcase, or somewhere in-between.
-It shows that you’ve considered their needs and chosen something they can actually use.
+It lets the receiver know that you’ve considered their lifestyle choice, whether that’s downsizing to a tiny house, living out of a suitcase, or somewhere in-between.
+It shows that you’ve considered their needs, and chosen something they can actually use.

 We hope you’ve gotten some gift ideas here that you can use.
 Whether as a gift or for yourself, we’ll leave that up to you.
 Either way, Happy Gifting!